 What is ADHD?

-You will often notice the symptoms of ADHD at an early age and they become more noticeable when a child or young person’s circumstances change, such as when they start school.
+Symptoms of ADHD tend to be noticed before years old and may become more noticeable when a child’s circumstances change, such as when they start school.

-Inattentive behaviours are often overlooked because they are harder to identify and less disruptive than hyperactive and impulsive symptoms, so kids with these symptoms may slip through the cracks.
+These behaviours are harder to identify and less disruptive than hyperactive and impulsive symptoms.

-Children and adults who are hyperactive have excessively high levels of activity, which may present as physical and/or verbal overactivity.
-They may appear to be in constant motion and perpetually on the go as if driven by a motor.
-They have difficulty keeping their bodies still moving about excessively, squirming, or fidgeting.
-People are often feel restless, especially if they are adults or teens.
+You may have excessively high levels of activity which may present as physical and/or verbal overactivity.
+You may appear to be in constant motion and perpetually on the go, moving about excessively, squirming, or fidgeting and feel restless.

-Children and adults have trouble inhibiting their behaviours and responses.
-They often act and speak before thinking, reacting in a rapid way without considering consequences.
-They may interrupt others, blurt out responses, and rush through assignments or forms without carefully reading or listening to instructions.
+Children and adults have trouble inhibiting their behaviours and you may find that you often act and speak before thinking, reacting without considering the consequences.
+You may interrupt others, blurt out responses, and rush through tasks without carefully reading or listening to instructions.

 What are the myths around ADHD?

 ADHD is recognized as a disorder/disability.
-Part of the misunderstanding about ADHD stems from the fact that no specific test can definitively identify ADHD.
+Part of the misunderstanding stems from the fact that no specific test can definitively identify ADHD.

-What is true, however, is that positive parenting with clear and consistent expectations and consequences and a home environment with predictable routines can help manage symptoms of ADHD.
-Conversely, a home setting that is chaotic or parenting that is punitive and critical can worsen symptoms of ADHD.
+This thought can create negative feelings. so positive parenting with the clear and consistent expectations / consequences can help manage the symptoms.
+Conversely, a home setting that is chaotic or parenting that is punitive and critical can worsen symptoms.

 Eating too much sugar, allergic reactions, watching television, playing video games or a lack of discipline does not cause ADHD.

-Though the symptoms of ADHD must be present by age 7 in order to meet the criteria for diagnosis, many individuals remain undiagnosed until adulthood.
+Although ADHD symptoms must be present by age 7 (to meet the criteria for diagnosis), many individuals remain undiagnosed until adulthood.

 Left untreated adult ADHD can create chronic difficulties with work and in relationships and can result in secondary issues such as anxiety, depression and substance abuse.